harshilanand/Car-Racing-using-Pygame/README.md

 Press any key to start the game.

-There are 10 levels in this game in which the user will experience increasing accelearation in each level.
+There are 10 levels in this game in which the user will experience increasing acceleration in each level.